Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Correlations from the QGP to the colliding nuclei

 \subsection{Glasma-inspired model of high-energy scattering}

 The idea is to take an energy deposition in the transverse plane motivated by the color glass condensate effective field theory of high-energy QCD \cite{Gelis:2010nm}.
 Consider two nucleons described as color glass condensates colliding at very high energy.
-Immediately after the collision, at proper time $\tau=0^+$, the produced system, dubbed the \textit{glasma} \cite{Lappi:2006fp}, is amenable to a classical description with an expectation value of the energy density that has a simple binary-collision scaling \cite{Lappi:2006hq}:
+Immediately after the collision, at proper time $\tau=0^+$, the produced system, dubbed the \textit{glasma} \cite{Lappi:2006fp}, is amenable to a classical description with an expectation value of the energy density that has a simple binary-collision scaling \cite{Lappi:2006hq}: \footnote{Note that this result is nowadays textbook material, see Exercise 11.9 in Ref.~\cite{Gelis:2019yfm}.}

 where the prefactors are in principle divergent at $\tau=0$ (though logarithmically, such that the energy density per unit rapidity, $\tau \epsilon({\bf x})$, is finite at $\tau=0^+$).
-Here $\epsilon({\bf x})$ is the component of the glasma stress-energy tensor, while $g({\bf x})$ and $g^\prime({\bf x})$ encode respectively the spatial dependence of the average density of gluons at small $x$ within the colliding nucleons, e.g., a Gaussian profile as in Eq.~(\ref{eq:Gaunucl}).
+Here $\epsilon({\bf x})$ is a component of the glasma stress-energy tensor, while $g({\bf x})$ and $g^\prime({\bf x})$ encode respectively the spatial dependence of the average density of gluons at small $x$ within the colliding nucleons, e.g., a Gaussian profile as in Eq.~(\ref{eq:Gaunucl}).
 In the language of the color glass condensate theory, I thus consider that the gluon density in a nucleon is proportional to its saturation scale ($Q_s$), typically obtained through the IP-Sat model \cite{Kowalski:2003hm}.

 The generalization to the case of a collision of nuclei, as included in the IP-Glasma framework \cite{Schenke:2020mbo}, takes a superposition of nucleons for the overall nuclear density, akin to Eq.~(\ref{eq:tx}): \footnote{The superposition usually involves a random normalization for the nucleon profiles (so-called $Q_s$ fluctuation \cite{Schenke:2020mbo}), i.e., $t({\bf x}) = \sum_{i=1}^{A} \lambda_i g({\bf x}-\xi_i)$, where $\lambda_i$ is a random number drawn from a more or less physically-motivated distribution.
-This feature can be straightforwardly added to the present analysis in future studies.}
+This feature could be easily added as well to the present analysis.}